FuelLabs/sway-libs/standards/frc721/README.md

 ### `set_approval_for_all()`

-Enables or disables approval for a third party "Operator" to manages all of `msg_sender()`'s NFTs.
+Enables or disables approval for a third party "Operator" to manage all of `msg_sender()`'s NFTs.

 > **NOTE:** An operator for an Identity **MAY** transfer and MAY set approved Identities for all tokens owned by the `msg_sender()`.